MEDROXYPROGESTERONE ACETATE injection, suspension

 A decrease in glucose tolerance has been observed in some patients on MPA Injectable Suspension, USP treatment.
 Monitor diabetic patients carefully while receiving MPA Injectable Suspension, USP.

-5.14 Fluid Retention
+5.13 Fluid Retention

 Because progestational drugs including MPA Injectable Suspension, USP may cause some degree of fluid retention, monitor patients with conditions that might be influenced by this condition, such as epilepsy, migraine, asthma, and cardiac or renal dysfunction.

-5.15 Return of Fertility
+5.14 Return of Fertility

 Return to ovulation and fertility is likely to be delayed after stopping MPA Injectable Suspension, USP.
 In a large US study of women who discontinued use of MPA Injectable Suspension, USP to become pregnant, data are available for 61% of them.
 Of the 188 women who discontinued the study to become pregnant, 114 became pregnant.
 Based on Life-Table analysis of these data, it is expected that 68% of women who do become pregnant may conceive within 12 months, 83% may conceive within 15 months, and 93% may conceive within 18 months from the last injection.
 The median time to conception for those who do conceive is 10 months following the last injection with a range of 4 to 31 months, and is unrelated to the duration of use.
 No data are available for 39% of the patients who discontinued MPA Injectable Suspension, USP to become pregnant and who were lost to follow-up or changed their mind.

-5.16 Sexually Transmitted Diseases
+5.15 Sexually Transmitted Infections

-5.18 Monitoring
+5.16 Monitoring

-A woman who is taking hormonal contraceptive should have a yearly visit with her healthcare provider for a blood pressure check and for other indicated healthcare.
+A woman who is taking hormonal contraceptive should have a yearly visit with her healthcare professional for a blood pressure check and for other indicated healthcare.

-5.19 Interference With Laboratory Tests
+5.17 Interference with Laboratory Tests

-The use of MPA Injectable Suspension, USP may change the results of some laboratory tests, such as coagulation factors, lipids, glucose tolerance, and binding proteins.
-[See Drug Interactions (7.2).]
+The use of MPA Injectable Suspension, USP may change the results of some laboratory tests, such as coagulation factors, lipids, glucose tolerance, and binding proteins [see Drug Interactions (7.2)].

 • 6 ADVERSE REACTIONS